99souls/ariadne/API_STABILITY.md

 ---

-This document will be updated at the completion of phases P6 and P7 to lock initial stability guarantees.
+This document will be updated again at completion of P6 (enforcement test merged) and finalized in P7 to lock initial stability guarantees.